justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 	public static final String KEY = "Example";
 ```

 >It is important to provide a distinct key for your payment method so that Liferay Commerce can distinguish your new payment method from others in the [payment method registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-payment-service/src/main/java/com/liferay/commerce/payment/internal/method/CommercePaymentMethodRegistryImpl.java).
-Reusing a key that is already in use will override the existing associated method.
+Reusing a key that is already in use will override the existing associated payment method.

 ### Implement the `CommercePaymentMethod` Interface